kmiskow/TVScheduler/README.md

 ## Zespół PROI czwartek 18:00

--Krzysztof Miśków gr.
-203 <br />
+-Krzysztof Miśków <br />
--Konrad Jurczyński gr.
-208 <br />
+-Konrad <br />

-## Podział obowiązków
+## Responsibilities

 -Krzysztof Miśków <br />
--- Klasy i funkcje odpowiadające za klasyfikacje i tworzenie programów <br />
+-- Classes and functions responsible for classification and program creation <br />
--Konrad Jurczyński <br />
+-Konrad  <br />
--- Klasy i funkcje odpowiadające za zarządzanie programami
+-- Classes and functions responsible for program management

-## Sposób użycia
+## Usage

 - start()
 - add()
 - sort()
 - show()

-## Podział Testów:<br />
+## Tests:<br />
-- Każdy tworzy testy jednostkowe dla swoich klas i ich metod <br />
+- Each team member creates unit tests for their classes and methods <br />

-## Zapis i odczyt:
+## Data saving and loading:
-- Zapis i odczyt będzie się odbywać na plikach json
+- Data saving and loading will be performed using JSON files

-## Klasy
+## Classes
-- Baza programów zwracająca program wg. zadanych parametrów
+- Program database returning programs based on specified parameters
-- Plan dnia godzinowy
+- Hourly daily schedule
-- Plan tygodnia z zasadami planowania na dany dzień
+- Weekly schedule with planning rules for each day